bowang-lab/MedSAM/README.md

 ```
 @article{MedSAM,
   title={Segment Anything in Medical Images},
-  author={Ma, Jun and He, Yuting and Li, Feifei and Han, Lin and You, Chenyu and and Wang, Bo},
+  author={Ma, Jun and He, Yuting and Li, Feifei and Han, Lin and You, Chenyu and Wang, Bo},
   journal={arXiv preprint arXiv:2304.12306},
   year={2023}
 }